Rahil1594/Gesture-Based-Multi-model-Human-Computer-Interaction-System/README.md

 6. Show your hand infront of camera to use mouse pointer or to use other functionalities.

-# NOTE : The accuracy and performance of the algorithm depends on the System Processesor.
+# 📌 NOTE : The accuracy and performance of the algorithm depends on the System Processesor and GPU.